 by Yuan Luo, Donghaung Yan, Ming Yuan

 Abstract: This study presents an approach for the fatigue stress spectrum simulation of short-span bridges under the dynamic impacts of stochastic traffic loading.
-This approach is used to evaluate the fatigue reliability of existing bridges using weigh-in-motion measurements.
-Response functions defined by intervals were used to approximate the equivalent fatigue stress range of the bridge under individual truck loads.
+This approach is utilised to evaluate the fatigue reliability of existing bridges.
+Response functions defined by intervals are used to approximate the equivalent fatigue stress range of the bridge.
 Probability models of the fatigue stress ranges are evaluated with Gaussian mixture models.
-The effectiveness of the proposed method and its application to fatigue reliability assessment are validated via a case study of a simply supported bridge.
-The numerical results indicate that the impact effect of vehicle loads on a short-span bridge leads to an obvious increase in both the stress range and the number of stress cycles.
-For an 'average' road roughness condition, the equivalent dynamic stress range is 1.34 times that of the static values.
+The effectiveness of the proposed method is validated via a case study of a simply supported bridge.
+The numerical results indicate that the impact effect of vehicle loads on short-span bridge leads to an obvious increase in both the stress range and the number of stress cycles.
 Both the degradation of the road surface roughness condition and the traffic growth lead to a significant decrease in the fatigue reliability.
-A maintenance schedule and a traffic management scheme can be developed based on this evaluation to ensure the fatigue safety of existing bridges.

 Keywords: fatigue reliability; vehicle-bridge coupled vibration; response surface method; stochastic traffic flow; road surface roughness; traffic volume.

 Structural dynamic problems in time domain under uncertainty: an interval finite element approach

 by Naijia Xiao, Francesco Fedele, Rafi L. Muhanna